-I’m happy to announce that I have been selected to be one of five OZ Art Nashville fellows for the 2019-20 season!
+I’m happy to announce that I have been selected to be an OZ Art Wire Fellow for the 2019-20 season!
 This means I’ll attend a variety of performances at OZ Arts for free in exchange of creative responses in the form of short stories or essays.
 These will be published on the Art Wire website, and may inspire longer pieces for submission elsewhere.

 Works in progress:

 The Mouth and the Voice (A novel)

 A young Japanese woman, who has been living abroad for the last five years, returns to her parents’ home in Tokyo after the March 2011 tsunami to find everything surreal and unrecognizable from the way she left it.
 The plot involves a massively popular J-pop idol group, innocent but twisted cartoons that have taken over TV commercials, the collective Japanese psyche after the Fukushima nuclear disaster, the crazy inner-workings of an independent film studio, voice acting, and at the heart of all the chaos, a coming-of-age story about a young woman who slowly finds her way back home.
 Themes: returning home, identity, collective trauma in pop culture, coming-of-age.
 Literary fiction, ~83,000 words.
 (An early draft of this project was submitted for the Columbia School of the Arts M.F.A. degree in 2014.)

 The Triumph of the Outrageously Cute Smiling Sunshine Idol (A novel)

 A Japanese visual artist who has been living and working abroad for most of his life seeks to use his work to criticize Japanese society’s treatment of women, only to be targeted for his own misogyny.
 Written from the POV of all the women in his life.

 A Japanese woman forced to move to Tennessee for her husband’s job finds unexpected parallels between Japan and the American South.